-Text by: Joris van Boven and Alex van Noije All photos by Joris van Boven except where mentioned respectively.
-The Belgian nation celebrates its national holiday.
+Text by: Joris van Boven and Alex van Noije All photos by Joris van Boven except where mentioned

+Every year on 21 July, the Belgian nation celebrates its national holiday.
 After the Belgian independence from the Netherlands in 1830, the new king Leopold of Saksen-Coburg-Gotha was sworn in as the Belgian king on 21 July 1831.
 During this national holiday, a military parade is held with foot soldiers and vehicles on the ground; followed by a military parade of aircraft and helicopters overhead the capital Brussels.